thamara/time-to-leave/README.md

 ## Contributing

 If you want to help, do read our [contributing](CONTRIBUTING.md) guidelines.
+Also, join our [discord channel](https://discord.gg/THph9C) to discuss upcoming features and more.

 ## Credits
 Icons made by [freepik](https://www.flaticon.com/authors/freepik) from [www.flaticon.com](https://www.flaticon.com).